Kinds-of-Intelligence-CFI/animal-ai/README.md

 Animal-AI has been an open-source research project from the beginning.
 If you wish to contribute to the project, please refer to the [Contributing Guide](contributing.md) for more information, and to the [Code of Conduct](codeOfConduct.md) for guidelines on how to interact with the community.

 ---
 ### Notice

-   Copyright 2023 Kinds of Intelligence, Centre for the Future of Intelligence, University of Cambridge
+   _Copyright 2024 Kinds of Intelligence, Centre for the Future of Intelligence, University of Cambridge._

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.